hoswaymolina/hoswaymolina.github.io/dataprojects/iron.md

 <img width="604" height="432" alt="Untitled" src="https://github.com/user-attachments/assets/dc9571d9-f199-4e3b-90d1-e73bcd45bea4" />

 In these charts, we can definitely see a huge dip at June 1st.
 It can help our boss and stakeholders to see this anomaly visually, and most importantly, now we know we weren't totally crazy not to see anything weird before.
 We just weren't looking at the right graph!

+## Takeaways

+Data analytics is really important for large, expensive, and potentially dangerous operations like mining for iron.
+It was a great experience to see how someone in a manufacturing analytics position would use a tool like python to get the job done.
+While this is a very surface-level introduction and exploration of Python's data analytics capabilities, I do understand Avery Smith's view that Python is like a jack-of-all-trades, master of none in data - SQL makes filtering columns and rows easier, while Tableau is much better for making and customizing visualizations.
+However, I know there are plenty of situations where Python shines.

+## Thanks for Reading!

+Thank you so much for going on this journey with me!
+Please connect with me on [LinkedIn](https://www.linkedin.com/in/hoswaymolina), and I'd be happy to hear any feedback you may have!